tacticalretard0/gettr-spammr/README.md

 1. Scroll down to the request headers, find `x-app-auth`

-1. `x-app-auth` should contain a json string like this `{"user": "username_here", "token": "token_here"}`, copy the value in "token", do not copy the quotation marks
+1. `x-app-auth` should contain a json string like `{"user": "username_here", "token": "token_here"}`, copy the value in "token", do not copy the quotation marks

 You should now have the token